aakrosh/BAMreport/README.md

 * insertlengths.pdf : Insert length distribution
 * readlengths.pdf : Variation of read lengths
 * fiveprimeclips.pdf : Frequency of clipping on the 5' end
+* errors.pdf : Error rates vs the position on the read

 ## REQUIREMENTS
 These tools should work on any standard 64 bit Linux environment with